 Most people buy the common and relatively inexpensive 5,000 watt generators with a 220 volt and 110 volt outlet.
-If you have your own fresh well water to pump then the 220 volt outlet is necessary for water.
-These generators use ½ gallon of gas per hour!
+If you have your own fresh well water to pump then the 220 volt outlet may be necessary for water.
+These generators normally use ½ gallon of gas per hour!

 What exactly do you want to provide power for?

-Based on the above you now know you may need about 8 hours per day of run time or 240 hours of generator run time for a 30 day off grid survival period.
+Based on the above you now know you may need about 8 hours per day of run time during a grid down or 240 hours of generator run time for a 30 day off grid survival period.
 That’s 240 hours of generator run time burning ½ gallon per hour of gasoline equals a whopping 120 GALLONS OF GAS!
-In other words you need to have in storage two, 55 gallon drums plus 10 more gallons of treated gasoline for just a 30 day period.

 If you are thinking about using 55 gallon drums keep in mind that a full drum weigh’s nearly 350 pounds.
 Getting them off a pick-up truck bed can be a chore.
 Also don’t forget you will need a transfer pump to get the gas from the drum to the generator tank.
 For safety do not store the drums in the garage or anywhere near the house.
 This is no time for a fire and this fire would be catastrophic in size.